 Five months into the COVID-19 pandemic, we are all adjusting to this “new normal” of staying connected virtually as a replacement for in-person services, including online therapy.
-Although … Read More
+Although advantages … Read More

 Relationship Problems with Social Media

-In a new relationship, you may not think anything is problematic about texting regularly throughout the day, posting pictures on Instagram, or changing your Facebook status to reflect … Read More
+In a new relationship, you may not think anything is problematic about texting regularly throughout the day, posting pictures on Instagram, or changing your Facebook status to reflect your … Read More

 Staying Sober During COVID-19